 The cookie program helps troops pay for things like field trips, badges, supplies, and celebrations.
 Reach out to your council to learn more about how to participate and when your local cookie season starts.
 You may need to adjust the recommended order of earning the cookie badges in your year plan.

-SUMMER MAY Two meetings plus celebration: • Girl Scouts Love the • Make the World a Better Outdoors Challenge
+Two meetings plus celebration: • Make the World a Better Place • Girl Scouts Love the Outdoors Challenge

 • Be a Sister to Every Girl Scout